awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="ec2-2-remediation"></a>

-**To update the default security group to restrict all access**
+To remediate this issue, create new security groups and assign those security groups to your resources\.
+To prevent the default security groups from being used, remove their inbound and outbound rules\.

+**To create new security groups and assign them to your resources**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. View the default security groups details to see the resources that are assigned to them\.
+1. In the navigation pane, choose **Security groups**\.
+View the default security groups details to see the resources that are assigned to them\.

 1. Create a set of least\-privilege security groups for the resources\.
+For details on how to create security groups, see [Creating a security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups) in the *Amazon VPC User Guide*\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. On the Amazon EC2 console, change the security group for the resources that use the default security groups to the least\-privilege security group you created\.
+See [Changing an instance's security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SG_Changing_Group_Membership) in the *Amazon VPC User Guide*\.

+After you assign the new security groups to the resources, remove the inbound and outbound rules from the default security groups\.
+This ensures that the default security groups are not used\.

+**To remove the rules from the default security group**

+1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

+1. In the navigation pane, choose **Security groups**\.

-1. For each default security group, choose the **Inbound** tab and then delete all inbound rules\.
+1. Select a default security group and choose the **Inbound rules** tab\.
+Choose **Edit inbound rules**\.
+Then delete all inbound rules\.
+Choose **Save rules**\.

+1. Repeat the previous step for each default security group\.

-1. For each default security group, choose the **Outbound** tab and then delete all outbound rules\.
+1. Select a default security group and choose the **Outbound rule** tab\.
+Choose **Edit outbound rules**\.
+Then delete all outbound rules\.
+Choose **Save rules**\.

+1. Repeat the previous step for each default security group\.

 For more information, see [Working with security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#WorkingWithSecurityGroups) in the *Amazon VPC User Guide*\.